Two men shot a Baltimore police officer before killing another man, authorities say

-On Thursday at around 1:30 a.m., Baltimore Police Officer Keona Holley — a 39-year-old, two-year veteran of the department — was on duty in a marked police car in the 4400 block of Pennington Avenue when a person approached from behind and began firing.
+On Thursday around 1:30 a.m., Baltimore Officer Keona Holley — a 39-year-old, two-year veteran of the department — was on duty in a marked police car in the 4400 block of Pennington Avenue when a person approached from behind and began firing.
 Police found Holley gravely injured after her vehicle rolled away from the scene of the shooting and crashed nearby.

-At a news conference Friday, Michael S. Harrison, Baltimore’s police commissioner, said two men — 31-year-old Elliot Knox and 32-year-old Travon Shaw — shot Holley before fatally a shooting another victim, 38-year-old Justin Johnson, the 600 block of Lucia Avenue.
+At a news conference Friday, Commissioner Michael S. Harrison said two men — 31-year-old Elliot Knox and 32-year-old Travon Shaw — shot Holley before fatally a shooting another victim, 38-year-old Justin Johnson, in the 600 block of Lucia Avenue.

 Harrison said police arrested the men after canvassing and a review of video surveillance footage led them to a vehicle of interest.
-Two weapons were also recovered in a Baltimore County home, according to Harrison, and one has been linked to Holley’s shooting.
+Two weapons were recovered in a Baltimore County home, Harrison said, and one has been linked to Holley’s shooting.

-Both men have criminal histories in more than one jurisdiction and knew Johnson, said Harrison.
+Both men have criminal histories in more than one jurisdiction and knew Johnson, Harrison said.
 Police do not know whether the men know Holley, who remains in critical but stable condition.
-The motive in the shootings has not been established, said Harrison.
+The motive in the shootings has not been established, Harrison said.

 “We don’t know why they did this,” he said.
 “We have absolute confessions that they did it — they were there.”